BrunoNT10/technical-challenge-scoder/README.md

 All services was hosted in `Droplet Service` of DigitalOcean.
 I create a virtual machine and run the docker-compose inside this.
 Do you want test locally?
 Run the docker-compose file that all project will be build.

+1. Copy the .env.example to a .env file, fill the infos and go to the next step
-Run the following command in the root.
+2. Run the following command in the root:
 ```
 docker-compose up -d --build
 ```